chevah/geck/content/support.rst

 When we have a phone call, we request the customer at the beginning to do a follow up over email and confirm in writing.

-Support cases can be logged by partners, customers or the Support team.
+Support can be requested by partners or customers.

-When a support case is started, obtain and collating as much information as possible, as this will help in potential follow-up with the rest of the Support team.
+When a support case is started, obtain and collate as much information as possible.
+This will help in potential follow-up with the rest of the Support team.

 Troubleshooting a Support Case